 Method #10: Try To Uninstall The Last Installed Apps

 Now, you can check whether the error is solved or not.
-If not, then simply proceed towards the next solutions.
+If not, then simply proceed toward the next solution.

 Method #11: Sync Your Account Via Gallery App